jenisys/parse_type/README.rst

 .. code-block:: python

-    # -- USE CASE: Create an enumeration parse_type (name-to-value mapping).
+    # -- USE CASE: Create a type converter for an enumeration.
     from parse import Parser
     from parse_type import TypeBuilder